 [Source: Thrive Themes Knowledge Base]

-That concludes my guide for improving the page load speed for pages and sites build in Thrive Architect!
+That concludes my guide for improving the page load speed for pages and sites build in Thrive Themes!

 I will continue to update this post as time goes on and new resources become available.
 Please feel free to comment and ask any questions you have about improving load times.
 I've spent countless hours working to achieve great results, and would be happy to share what I have learned.